 - What is your customers’ current perception of your brand?

-Now that you know what your customers want, it’s time to figure out where exactly you fall short on delivering.
+After discovering what your customers want, it’s time to figure out where exactly you fall short on delivering.
 A training needs analysis will help you with that.

 A training needs analysis will help you understand:

 - Your current weaknesses on an organizational level

 - The role managers currently play in customer service training

 - What internal resources you can pull up to help with training

 - What abilities/skills/knowledge your team mostly lacks in

 - The different levels of training different employees may require

 - What motivates your employees to learn